Driving and Dementia

 MyBus Rural (East Dunbartonshire) provides services across East Dunbartonshire, you register for the service and call in advance to book your journey.
 For those needing assistance to access health services SPT Access to Healthcare may be able to help.

-Alzheimer Scotland has produced a fact sheet on Dementia and Driving.
+Alzheimer Scotland has produced a fact sheet on Driving and Dementia.
 A personal account of driving and dementia has been written by Dr James McKillop, DUniv., MBE Driving with Dementia – My Experiences.